monirpust/YelpCampProject/README.md

 # YelpCampProject
 YelpCamp

-    YelpCamp is a Node.js based web application project where user can visit defferent campgrounds and read details about campground.
+    YelpCamp is a Node.js based web application project where user can visit defferent campgrounds.

 Features